Envirometrix/PredictiveSoilMapping/index.md

 **This book is continuously updated**.
 For news and updates please refer to the [github issues](https://github.com/envirometrix/PredictiveSoilMapping/issues).

-Hard copies of this book can be ordered from www.lulu.com.
+Hard copies of this book can be ordered from [www.lulu.com](http://www.lulu.com/shop/tomislav-hengl-and-robert-a-macmillan/predictive-soil-mapping-with-r/paperback/product-23977071.html).
+By purchasing a hard copy of this book from Lulu you donate \$12 to the OpenGeoHub foundation.

 **Cite this as**: